 - We are delaying release of Scope 3 emissions to later in the year.
 These figures will be published here later in 2020.

 - Although we have followed rigorous internal checking processes on accuracy, we have not assured our Carbon Emissions to the AA1000 Assurance Standard, as in prior years.
-We will resume the assurance / verification process next year.
+We will instead have our FY20 and FY21 emissions externally verified at the same time later in 2021.

 Global Greenhouse Gas Emissions (Tonnes CO2 equivalents)